- Eagle Permits

 The Bald and Golden Eagle Act prohibits anyone from "taking" bald eagles.
-Among other actions, "take" includes disturbance of bald eagles to the degree that it substantially interferes with breeding, feeding, or sheltering behavior or results in injury.
+Among other actions, "take" includes disturbance of bald eagles that interferes with breeding, feeding, or sheltering behavior or results in injury.

-How Do I Know if I Need a Permit for Non-Purposeful Take?
+How Do I Know if I Need a Permit for Incidental Take?

 Is your project or activity near an eagle nest?

-In general, if you are conducting a new activity or project near an eagle nest, you may need a permit for "non-purposeful" take.
+In general, if you are conducting a new activity or project near an eagle nest, you may need a permit for "incidental" take.

 Golden Eagles: There are no confirmed contemporary nesting records of Golden Eagles in Region 3 (MI, MN, MO, IL, IN, IA, OH or WI), but if you think you may have a golden eagle nest that will be affected by your project, please contact our Migratory Bird Permit Office: